Skip to content

 Create a rate card

-Use the Stripe Dashboard or API to create a rate card that can include multiple rates and pricing option.
+Use the Stripe Dashboard or API to create a rate card that contains multiple rates, with each rate specifying a billable item, a meter, and a pricing model.

 For each rate card, you can configure: